Peter Bogdanovich

 Bogdanovich worked as a film journalist until he was hired to work on Roger Corman's The Wild Angels (1966).
-His credited feature film debut came with Targets (1968), before his career breakthrough with the coming-of-age drama The Last Picture Show (1971) which earned him Academy Award nominations for Best Director and Best Adapted Screenplay, and the acclaimed films What's Up, Doc?
+His credited feature film debut came with Targets (1968), before his career breakthrough with the drama The Last Picture Show (1971) which earned him Academy Award nominations for Best Director and Best Adapted Screenplay, and the acclaimed films What's Up, Doc?
 (1972) and Paper Moon (1973).
-Other films include They All Laughed (1981), Mask (1985), Noises Off (1992), The Cat's Meow (2001), and She's Funny That Way (2014).
+Other films include Saint Jack (1979), They All Laughed (1981), Mask (1985), Noises Off (1992), The Cat's Meow (2001), and She's Funny That Way (2014).

-As an actor, he was known for his roles in HBO series The Sopranos and Orson Welles's last film, The Other Side of the Wind (2018), which he also helped finish.
-He received a Grammy Award for Best Music Film for directing the Tom Petty documentary Runnin' Down a Dream (2007).
+As an actor, Bogdanovich was known for his roles in the HBO series The Sopranos and Orson Welles's last film, The Other Side of the Wind (2018), which he also helped finish.

-An accomplished film historian, he directed documentaries such as Directed by John Ford (1971) and The Great Buster: A Celebration (2018).
-He also published over ten books, some of which include in-depth interviews with friends Howard Hawks and Alfred Hitchcock.
+Bogdanovich directed documentaries such as Directed by John Ford (1971) and The Great Buster: A Celebration (2018).
+He received a Grammy Award for Best Music Film for directing Runnin' Down a Dream (2007), a documentary about Tom Petty and the Heartbreakers.
+He also published numerous books, some of which include in-depth interviews with friends Howard Hawks, Alfred Hitchcock, and Orson Welles.
 Bogdanovich's works have been cited as important influences by many major filmmakers.